Dotenvx Armor ⛨

 Your encrypted .env file is then safely committed to code.
 Even if the file is exposed, secrets remain protected since decryption requires the separate DOTENV_PRIVATE_KEY, which is never stored alongside it.
 Read the whitepaper for more details.

 Yes.
-Dotenvx encrypts secrets using AES-256 with ephemeral keys, ensuring that even if the encrypted .env file is exposed, its contents remain secure.
+Dotenvx uses ECIES public-key encryption, combining ephemeral key agreement with AES-256 secret encryption so that even if the encrypted .env file is exposed, its contents remain secure.
 The encryption keys themselves are protected using Secp256k1 elliptic curve cryptography, which is widely used for secure key exchange in technologies like Bitcoin.

 This means that every secret in the .env file is encrypted with a unique AES-256 key, and that key is further encrypted using a public key (Secp256k1).
 Even if an attacker obtains the encrypted .env file, they would still need the corresponding private key—stored separately—to decrypt anything.